namanaggarwal76/personal_website/README.md

 - All client-side (no data collection)

 ## 🖊️ Text Analysis

+The text analyser tool can be accessed from the nav bar, which is on a diff html page, it has a input box which takes in text input and then analyses it using a js script, it prints the results on the webpage itself.
+The conclusion includes the following results:
 - number of letters
 - number of words
 - number of spaces